wilfredinni/python-cheatsheet/docs/blog/python-data-types.md

 ## 8. Sets – `set`

 Sets store unique items with no duplicates and no particular order.
 Great for membership testing and removing duplicates.
+For comprehensive set operations, see our <router-link to="/cheatsheet/sets">sets guide</router-link>.

 ### Basic examples